3DTK/3DTK/src/mesh/README.md

 To use surface reconstruction tool in 3DTK, you can first download [code](https://sourceforge.net/p/slam6d/code/HEAD/tree/) with `svn checkout https://svn.code.sf.net/p/slam6d/code/trunk slam6d-code` and build the entire project with instruction in [INSTALL.md](https://sourceforge.net/p/slam6d/code/HEAD/tree/trunk/INSTALL.md).

 Please know that this tool is not compatible with Ubuntu 14.04 (Trusty) due to a GCC compiler bug.
-If you are using Ubuntu 14.04, you may set CMake option `WITH_MESH` to `OFF` and try other functions of 3DTK.

 1. Use the default sample data under `dat/` directory.
 This sample data is composed of three scans, we join them first with `-j` tag, since it is relatively sparse and non-closed, we set a trimming value 7 with `-T` tag to trim extra part away.
 You can compare the model_all.obj and model_all_trimmed.obj to view the effects of trimming.
 ```shell